TanmayBanerjee-23rd/persona/README.md

-# Persona
+# PersonaAI

 A minimalist, full-stack AI chatbot that remembers you and builds a personality profile from your conversations.

-- Lets you chat naturally with an AI (gemini-2.5-flash from google-genai)
+- Lets you chat naturally with an AI (Google Gemini)
 - Persists every conversation in Pinecone vector database (free tier)
 - Learns from your chat history using sentence embeddings
 - When you ask “Who am I?” or “Tell me about myself” (after at least 3 messages), it generates a fun, accurate personality-style profile based on everything you’ve said